KevinJohnsonAbroad/configure-ad/README.md

 - Create the Domain Controller VM (Windows Server 2022) named “DC-1”
    - Take note of the Resource Group and Virtual Network (Vnet) that get created at this time
-- Set Domain Controller’s NIC Private IP address to be static
+- Set Domain Controller’s NIC Private IP address as static
 - Create the Client VM (Windows 10) named “Client-1”.
-Use the same Resource Group and Vnet that was created in Step 1.a
+Use the same Resource Group as was before
-- Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher
+- Make sure both VMs are in the same Virtual network

 </p>
 <br />